ztxtech/Time-Evidence-Fusion-Network/readme.md

 for [![GitHub](https://img.shields.io/badge/thuml-Time_Series_Library-%23121011?logo=github&logoColor=white)](https://github.com/thuml/Time-Series-Library)'s contribution to this project.

 ![TEFN](/fig/TEFN.png)
-The **Time-Evidence Fusion Network (TEFN)** is a groundbreaking deep learning model designed for long-term time series forecasting.
+The **Time Evidence Fusion Network (TEFN)** is a groundbreaking deep learning model designed for long-term time series forecasting.
 It integrates the principles of information fusion and evidence theory to achieve superior performance in real-world applications where timely predictions are crucial.
 TEFN introduces the Basic Probability Assignment (BPA) Module, leveraging fuzzy theory, and the Time Evidence Fusion Network to enhance prediction accuracy, stability, and